-The suit filed by the Plaintiffs was for permanent injunction restraining infringement of registered trademark, copyright, passing off, dilution, unfair competition, rendition of accounts of profits , deliver-up etc.
+The suit filed by the Plaintiffs was for a permanent injunction restraining infringement of registered trademark, copyright, passing off, dilution, unfair competition, rendition of accounts of profits, deliver-up, etc.

 The Civil Court ruled in favour of the Plaintiff and the Defendants were restrained from manufacturing, selling, offering for sale, advertising, directly or indirectly dealing in whisky or any other alcoholic beverages under the trademark Imperial Gold or the impugned label/trade dress pertaining thereto or any other trademark/label/trade dress as may be deceptively similar to the trademark of the Plaintiff/Respondent viz.
 IMPERIAL BLUE, IMPERIAL RED or ROYAL STAG.

 The Defendants appealed against the ruling in the HIGH COURT OF DELHI.
 The Appellants argued that the Plaintiffs were aware of the Defendants’ application for registration of their brand and intention to manufacture and sell their brand.
 They contented that since the Plaintiffs had allowed the Appellants to build a reputation and substantial sales for their brand, IMPERIAL GOLD, an injunction ought not to have been granted.
 They also argued that no exclusivity can be claimed for the use of the word IMPERIAL which is not just to be found in common parlance, but is also an obvious choice for whisky etc. because of the laudatory effect it has on the product.